sonata-api/sonata-api/README.md

 ### Runtime safety

 All input data is optionally validated using the same schemas used during collection definition.
-Access Control is also shipped to allow even those who are unfamiliar with AppSec to build safely without stumbling into common security weaknesses.
+Role-based access control and security checks for [common security weaknesses](https://github.com/sonata-api/sonata-api/tree/master/packages/security) are also shipped to allow even those who are unfamiliar with AppSec to build safely.

 ## Resources